FatiGurqiti/Ode/README.md

 On the opening page of the app you should see the log in page.If you don't have an account you can simply click on 'Don't have an account ?' and register on the opened page.
 _E-mail_ will not accept any given input if it isn't on correct e-mail format.
-_Pin_ will not accept any character or special symbol
+Also _Pin_ will not accept any character or special symbol

 Once you complete all the input's,program will check if they are all in correct format.If given e-mail adress does not exist on the _FireBase_,your info's will be saved to the database.In this process, firebase also creates an unique user ID for you.This will also be used in many other parts of the program.